ouyang789987/electron-run-shell-example/README.md

-An HTML5 stand alone app using GitHub Electron (Chrome engine + Node.js) -- this is a GUI wrapper for mbs droid
+An HTML5 stand alone app using GitHub Electron (Chrome engine + Node.js) -- this is a GUI wrapper example that runs and process output of a bash shell command.

 # SETUP